How do we stop the next round of games industry mass layoffs?

 "We're interested in things like multi-employer healthcare plans, where regardless of which studio or employee you are working for, they pay into one collective plan," IATSE communications director Jonas Loeb added.
 "And so if you get laid off and then jump to another job, you don't have to change healthcare, all that paperwork that the company would be doing is no longer necessary.
 It helps a lot - it's these little things that add up and let people focus on what's really important to them, which is building the best games you can do.
 And you know, I think the business sometimes can step in the way of that.
 And, at the end of the day, the workers can point out problems on the shop floor and escalate those to management in a more effective way with a union than without one."

-While many developers I spoke to at GDC mentioned unionisation, others observed that there's only so much a union can do to avert recurring mass layoffs because they're always punching up.
-More top-down government regulation and oversight is needed to stop companies making disastrous bets in the first place.
+While many developers I spoke to at GDC mentioned unionisation, others observed that there's only so much a union can do to avert recurring mass layoffs because unions are always punching up.
+Top-down government regulation and oversight are needed to stop companies making disastrous bets in the first place.
 "Yes, regulation would support it," Vela told me.
 "But I think that would be extremely challenging, because especially for such a global industry, there are already such disparate regulations and policies across countries.
 If we're talking specifically for like the US market, I don't know if the current dynamic is really supportive of that."

 Vela suggested that the current debate around "generative AI" tools in videogames could, however, be an opportunity to push for such government oversight and set a few precedents, because these technologies are a source of great suspicion among both players and developers.
 They're heavily associated with creative theft, and there's the on-going concern that automated tools will be a pretext for cutting jobs or rendering certain vocations obsolete.
 (If you'd like to know more, AI boffin Mike Cook recently wrote a four-part feature series on what "generative AI" is and isn't, and what we can all do about it.)